Criminal Justice: Law Enforcement Technology

 CRJ 407 Crime Prevention Systems

 This course will introduce the student to the theory and practice of crime prevention and examine topics such as the relationship of the built environment to crime, designing out crime, threat assessment, target hardening, and the like.
 The course will also focus on residential and commercial crime prevention systems.
 In addition, an analysis of false alarms from the perspective of the environment, end-user errors, and equipment malfunctions will be conducted.
 The course concludes with a review of police studies that have examined the nature and extent of the false alarm problem as well as the laws that regulate the use of crime prevention systems by public and private agencies.
-Prerequisite(s): CRJ 406 Corequisite(s): CRJ 407L
+Prerequisite(s): Senior Level Status in CRJ Corequisite(s): CRJ 407L